isomerpages/enterprisesg-sac-old/_resources/6-faq.md

 **Demonstrate Credibility**
 No organisation will want to spend money on getting a report or certificate that has not been accredited by a competent body.
 An SAC-accredited organisation is able to demonstrate competence for the report or certificate through its sound management system and the use of trained and competence personnel.

+<h4><a name="qn3"></a>What are the SAC accreditation schemes?</h4>
+Currently SAC operates the following accreditation schemes:

+* **Accreditation Scheme for Laboratories (SAC-SINGLAS)**
+This scheme  evaluates the technical competence of testing and calibration laboratories based on the general requirements of ISO/IEC 17025 and specific technical requirements of each field.
+For medical testing and medical imaging laboratory, the standard is ISO 15189.

+* **Accreditation Scheme for Inspection Bodies**
+This scheme evaluates the technical competence of inspection bodies based on the general requirements of ISO/IEC 17020 and specific technical requirements of each field.

+* **Accreditation Scheme for Management Systems Certification Bodies**
+ * Quality Management System (QMS)
+This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 9001certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.
+The scheme also covers the certification of bunker suppliers (SS 524) and the certification of good distribution practice of medical devices (GDPMDS).

+ * Business Continuity Management System (BCM)
+This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 540 or ISO 22301 certification, based on the general requirements of ISO/IEC 17021 and CT 08 - SAC Criteria for Certification Bodies (BCM).

+ * Energy Management System (ENMS)
+This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 50001 certification, based on the general requirements of ISO/IEC 17021 and CT 10 - SAC Criteria for Certification Bodies (ENMS).

+ * Environmental Management System (EMS)
+This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.

+ * Occupational Safety and Health Management System (OSHMS) This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC  17021 and CT 02 - SAC Criteria for Certification Bodies (OSHMS).

+ * HACCP based Food Management System
+This scheme evaluates the technical competence, integrity and independence of certification bodies providing  SAC HACCP Doc 2 certification, based on the general requirements of ISO/IEC 17021 and SAC HACCP Doc  01.

+ * Food Safety Management System
+This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 22000 certification, based on the general requirements of ISO/TS 22003 and CT 07 - SAC Criteria for Certification Bodies (FSMS).

+* **Accreditation Scheme for Product Certification** This scheme evaluates the technical competence, integrity and independence of product certification bodies, based on the general requirements of ISO/IEC 17065 and IAF Guidance.

+More information for each accreditation scheme, can be obtained at [Accreditation Schemes section](/services/accreditation-services).

+<h4><a name="qn4"></a>What is the general procedure for getting accreditation?</h4>
+The general procedure to obtain accreditation is as below:

+**Enquiry and Formal Application**
+Applicants will submit an application form to SAC with the necessary documents and a non-refundable application fee.
+An SAC Officer will contact the applicant and make the necessary arrangements.

+**Preliminary Assessment (Optional)**
+An SAC assessor will conduct a preliminary assessment to check if the applicant is ready to be accredited.

+**Initial Assessment**
+A team consisting of SAC assessor and/or technical experts will conduct the initial assessment.

+**Recommendation by Assessment Team**
+The team will make a recommendation to the Review Committee for accreditation decision if the applicant has rectified any non-conformity satisfactorily.

+**Award of Accreditation**
+If the Review Committee is agreeable with the recommendation of the assessment team, the applicant will be granted accreditation and issued with a certificate of accreditation.